 Markus has been named “one of the best recognized experts studying high-technology consumption” by Wired, one of “the young business school star professors on the rise” by Fortune, one of “the 40 most outstanding business profs under 40 in the world” by Poets & Quants, and an MSI (Marketing Science Institute) Scholar.

-He is an editorial review board member at the Journal of Consumer Research, Journal of Marketing, Consumption, Markets and Culture, Marketing Letters, and Business & Society.
+Markus serves as an associate editor at the Journal of Marketing.
+He is an editorial review board member at the Journal of Consumer Research, Consumption, Markets and Culture, Marketing Letters, and Business & Society.
 His research is regularly featured in the media including The New York Times, Time Magazine, BusinessWeek, Washington Post, Financial Times, and CNN.

 Markus’ masters and dissertation research, which examined the creation and evolution of markets as social systems using the case of peer-to-peer platforms in the music industry, led to two lead articles in the Journal of Consumer Research and has spurred a thriving marketing subfield called market system dynamics (MSD) that investigates how consumers are influenced by and influence changes in markets and consumption systems.